woow-wu7/8-penetrate/4-ENGLISH/0-0-CLASSIFICATION/AA-4-JobInterview.md

 The main function of the third application is to cover the entire 【 process of 】 【 claims 】.

 (3)
-In the third company, I was primarily responsible for implementing projects related to 【 infrastructure 】 and 【 efficiency engineering 】.
+In the third company, I was primarily responsible for implementing projects 【 related 】 to 【 infrastructure 】 and 【 efficiency engineering 】.

-The project I mainly want to introduce is called《 Full Link Tracking System 》.
+The project I 【 mainly 】 want to introduce is called《 Full Link Tracking System 》.
+( The project I mainly want to introduce is called《 Full Link Tracking System 》in my last job. )

 It can 【 monitor 】 the performance and errors of frontend and backend projects.

+It 【 consists of 】 two parts 【 in total 】, front-end 【 monitoring 】 and back-end monitoring.

 3.1
-For the back-end part, It monitors the performance data in the 【 cluster 】 containers after deployment of all business team projects of the company, and displays the performance data you need to 【 query 】 【 in the form of 】 【 charts 】.
+For the back-end part, It monitors the performance data in the 【 cluster 】 containers after deployment of all business team projects of the company, and 【 displays 】 the performance data you need to 【 query 】 【 in the form of 】 【 charts 】.

 3.2
 For the font-end part consists of three layers: performance, errors, and user data.

-【 In term of performance 】: It can monitor the performance data after the deployment of the front-end project, such as the white screen time, the duration of API requests, and the time for the browser to parse 【 various 】 resources.
+【 In term of performance 】: It can monitor the performance data after the deployment of the front-end project, such as the white screen time, the duration of API requests, and the time for the browser to 【 parse 】 【 various 】 resources.

-In terms of errors: It can report error types and the location of errors in components to the platform, and has offline storage 【 capabilities 】.
+【 In term of errors 】: It can report error types and the location of errors in components to the 【 platform 】, and has offline storage 【 capabilities 】.

-In terms of user data: It can collect user online duration, physical device information, 【 operational 】 information, etc.
+【 In term of user data 】: It can collect user online duration, physical device information, 【 operational 】 information, etc.

 ------- ------- ------- ------- ------- ------- -------
 ```